Growing Learners, growing friendships

-Angela and Alison have become good friends through our Growing Learners program.
-The program started earlier this year but has already been recognised for its outstanding contribution in the field of early childhood services - a finalist in the 2017 Victorian Early Years Awards, announced this week.
+Angela and Alison have become good friends through our Growing Learners program, recognised for its outstanding contribution in the field of early childhood services - a finalist in the 2017 Victorian Early Years Awards, announced this week.

 Without family or social networks since they moved to Mernda, in Melbourne’s outer north, each of the women has struggled with isolation and depression.
 They have each been supported back into the workforce, into part-time and casual roles, through our intensive economic development program.